insideclojure/insideclojure.github.io/_posts/2015-05-01-contributing-clojure.md

 The pull request model optimizes for ease of contribution.
 However, Rich has [made the point](https://groups.google.com/forum/#!msg/clojure/jWMaop_eVaQ/3M4gddaXDZoJ) in the past that he prefers to optimize instead for the management/assessment side of the process where his preferred workflow is more efficient working with patches.

 That said, the PR functionality has improved in many ways since these decisions were made and it's possible that things will change in the future.
-For now though, it's patches - I'll describe the basics below (it's really not hard!).
+For now though, it's patches - I'll describe the basics below.

 ## Ticket Workflow